The Lost Generation

 Lily laughed.
 "Not him, silly.
 Not with me, anyway.
 Don't you remember what I did when he made a pass at me?"

 Diana sniffed.
-"Why ever do you think everyone thought you were a virgin?
+"Why do you think everyone thought you were a virgin?
 Didn't even want to be kissed.
 By Sirius Black.
-I mean--really."
+I mean—really."

 Lily swallowed.
-"Well, I don't want to talk about--about that other boy because--we were never officially going out and it ended rather badly..."
+"Well, I don't want to talk about the other boy because—we were never officially going out and it ended rather badly."

 Claudine sat up straight, her eyes shining.
-"Ooh--just clandestine shagging.
+"Oooh—just clandestine shagging.
 How dirty.
 But you can tell us about Severus Snape.
 What's he like?"